devpack/opengl-ffmpeg-video/README.md

 # opengl-ffmpeg-video

-Render video into a moving OpenGL surface
+Render video into a moving OpenGL surface using GLFW and FFmpeg.

+Move the camera with mouse and arrow keys.